-Now close your eyes and imagine the luscious taste of cappuccino ice cream with chunks of rich, dark chocolate, or maybe a little something lighter like clean, refreshing watermelon gelato, or perhaps lemon sorbet.
+Now close your eyes and imagine the luscious taste of cappuccino ice cream with chunks of rich, dark chocolate, or maybe a little something lighter like a refreshing watermelon gelato, or perhaps some tangy lemon sorbet.

-Having your own ice cream maker allows you to make healthy, natural ice cream and satisfy your taste buds in one fell swoop…
+With your own ice cream equipment, you can make healthy, natural ice cream AND satisfy your taste buds in one fell swoop!

-Of course, always follow manufacturer recommendations, but if you are unfamiliar with ice cream makers, here are a few tips that touch on the process of making ice cream.
-These should help clarify whether the churning of frozen desserts has a place in your future, or if you would rather drive to your supermarket/ice cream parlour and buy it ready made.
+If you are unfamiliar with the process, here are a few clarifying tips that should help you decide whether making your own frozen desserts has a place in your future – or if you would rather drive to your supermarket/ice cream parlour and buy it ready made:

-First, the process of making ice cream consists of two steps:
+*First, the ice cream making process consists of two steps:

-.
-Conversion: mixing batter into ice cream will produce soft ice cream;
+.conversion: mixing batter into ice cream to produce soft ice cream;

 *Prepare your ice cream batter in advance so it has time to chill completely in the refrigerator before you start.